GNOME/librsvg/tests/README.md

 In any case, look at the results by hand, and compare them by eye to the official reference image.
-If the thing being tested looks correct, and just the outlines are fuzzy --- and also it is just the actual font shapes that are different --- then the test is probably correct.
+If the thing being tested looks correct, and just the outlines are fuzzy — and also it is just the actual font shapes that are different — then the test is probably correct.
 Follow the procedure as in "Regenerating reference images" listed above in order to have a reference image suitable for librsvg.

-## Crash tests for crash.c
+## Crash tests for `crash.c`

 These load and parse an SVG, and ensure that there are no errors in the process.
 Note that this does *not* render the images.